 The Title I program provides:

-One part-time and sixteen full-time reading teachers provide targeted reading interventions for students in defined, assessed areas.
+One part-time and fourteen full-time reading teachers provide targeted reading interventions for students in defined, assessed areas.
 Six literacy coaches and two math coaches are employed to provide ongoing professional support to teachers.
 Our coaches support teachers with implementing effective, small group instruction and using data effectively.

 Title I funds are used to provide teachers with the resources needed to teach students to be thinkers and problem solvers.
 Each elementary school has a resource room with non-fiction and fiction leveled book sets, read aloud book collections as well as professional books.